 Last time we spoke to Epos Now directly, they confirmed an entry price of $349 up-front plus a $79 per month subscription, or $39 per month for just the software.
 However, it feels like EPOS Now changes its pricing every week, so keep an eye out for different pricing options!

-If you’re interested in learning more about Epos Now’s pricing tiers, we break them down in our table below:
+If you’re interested in learning more about Epos Now’s pricing tiers, we break them down in our table below

-Plan | Price | Best for | Users | Benefits | Analytics | |
+Plan | Price Monthly cost of the software. | Best for | Users | Benefits | Analytics | |

 ---|---|---|---|---|---|---|

-Full-service restaurants that need terminals, card readers and software | Small, single location food and beverage businesses that don’t need heavy-duty hardware | Large or complex full-service restaurants | ||||
+Full-service locations that need terminals, card readers, and software | Small, single location businesses that don’t need heavy-duty hardware | Large or complex full-service businesses | ||||

 Unlimited | Unlimited | Unlimited | ||||